robertzhidealx/cs466-project/README.md

 ```

 Navigate to `http://localhost:3000` in your browser.
 Voila!

+[index.js](./jhu-search-engine/src/pages/index.js) is the main web page file for
+the web frontend.

 Let us know at any point if you have issues running our project.
 Thank you very
 much!